rvarago/kitten/README.md

 function `f: (A, B) -> C`.
 How can we combine two effects `xa` and `xb` via `f` to obtain `X<C>`?

-If we use `map` as we did before, we wouldn't be able, because `map` accepts only one argument, and we need to somehow provide two.
+If we use `fmap` as we did before, we wouldn't be able, because `fmap` accepts only one argument, and we need to somehow provide two.

 We need a structure that's more powerful than a functor, we need an applicative.